South Korea seizes ship it claims transferred oil to North Korea

 South Korean officials could not confirm Friday if that ship was the Lighthouse Winmore.

-News reports of the alleged transfer prompted tweets from US President Donald Trump Thursday, in which he said Beijing had been "caught red handed" allegedly selling oil to North Korea.
+After the reports emerged, President Trump said Beijing had been "caught red-handed" allegedly selling oil to North Korea.

 China has denied its vessels have traded with North Korean ships.